 The Asterisk Mobile Medical Center is an emergency care facility available at each AMA professional Outdoor Motocross and Supercross event to staff, participants, and crew at no cost.
 The full 53 foot hospital trailer is staffed with qualified, experienced medical personnel and offers specialized equipment for our sport’s unique injuries.
 The Asterisk Mobile Medical Center is provided to the racing community by Asterisk.
-Our operating budget is made possible by Feld Motorsports, MX Sports Pro Racing, AMA Racing, various Race teams, as well as individual riders and private donors.
+Our operating budget is made possible by Feld Motorsports, MX Sports Pro Racing, AMA Racing, Road 2 Recovery Foundation, Joe Gibbs Racing MX Team, and Pro Circuit, as well as individual riders and private donors.

 The Road 2 Recovery Foundation is a 501 (C) (3) non-profit organization dedicated to helping AMA licensed professional Motocross/Supercross Riders and professional Action Sports Athletes with financial assistance if they sustain career-ending injuries as well as providing motivational, emotional, and spiritual support to these individuals and their families.
 Our goal at Road 2 Recovery is be to become large enough to completely provide for an individual for the duration of their life if they are no longer able generate revenue.
 We strive towards this goal with the help of everyone in the motocross, and action sports community who is passionate about these sports.
 The Road 2 Recovery is out there to make these sports a better safer place.
 Our Federal 501 (C) (3) Non-Profit Tax ID # is 86-0996104.